Double espresso

 Share

-Juan Luis Guerra used to say that "the cost of living goes up again, the peso that goes down can no longer be seen", in reference to the high inflation faced by the Dominican Republic at the end of the 80s and beginning of the 90s, which between 1988 and 1991 averaged almost 50% per year..
-Although the sources of inflation can be diverse, in Latin America they are generally related to currency imbalances, high levels of fiscal spending and/or major devaluations.
+Juan Luis Guerra said that “the cost of living is rising again, and the peso’s decline is barely noticeable,” referring to the high inflation rates the Dominican Republic faced in the late 1980s and early 1990s, which averaged nearly 50% annually between 1988 and 1991.
+Although the sources of inflation can vary, in Latin America they are generally related to monetary imbalances, high levels of fiscal spending, and/or significant devaluations.

-The case of Chile in those years was not very different.
-However, the transition to democracy, the beginnings of an independent Central Bank and, above all, broad political agreements between the ruling party, the opposition and the unions, made it possible for the goal of reducing inflation to be achieved in an orderly, credible and sustainable manner.
-Today, 30 years later, the country enjoys a price stability that any of our neighbors (and even several OECD countries) would want.
+The situation in Chile at that time was not very different.
+However, the transition to democracy, the establishment of an independent central bank, and—above all—broad political agreements among the ruling party, the opposition, and the labor unions made it possible to achieve the goal of reducing inflation in an orderly, credible, and sustainable manner.
+Today, 30 years later, the country enjoys a level of price stability that any of our neighbors—and even several OECD countries—would envy.

-Most recently, after some higher than expected records, the CPI showed a variation of only 0.2% in February, compared to January.
-This surprised the market, which was expecting double that, and which had been somewhat startled by January's 0.7% (what would Juan Luis Guerra say in the 90s about a variation of 0.7%, he would jump on one foot!).
-Although our economy still has several indexation mechanisms, its evolution has allowed that higher inflation in the past does not necessarily mean higher inflation in the future.
+Most recently, after several higher-than-expected readings, the CPI showed a change of just 0.2% in February compared to January.
+This surprised the market, which had expected twice that amount and had been somewhat spooked by January’s 0.7% (as Juan Luis Guerra would have said in the ’90s about a 0.7% change, “I’d jump for joy!”).
+Although our economy still has several indexation mechanisms in place, its evolution has meant that higher past inflation does not necessarily imply higher inflation in the future.
 In other words, it could happen, but the causes would be different.

-To think that Chile would face high inflationary pressures during 2021 is only looking at part of the picture.
-It is true that some local stock failures, food and fuel price increases and some tariff adjustments could increase prices in the short term, but from a longer-term point of view we should not forget that the economy has just shown timid signs of recovery and that some markets, such as the labor market, are weak and would take longer to normalize.
+To think that Chile would face high inflationary pressures in 2021 is to look at only part of the picture.
+It’s true that some local supply shortages, increases in food and fuel prices, and certain rate adjustments could drive up prices in the short term, but from a longer-term perspective, we mustn’t forget that the economy is only just showing tentative signs of recovery and that some markets—such as the labor market—remain weak and will take longer to return to normal.

-That said, due to comparison base issues, year-on-year inflation could, by mid-year, increase and exceed 4.0%.
-But not to worry, since, once we enter the second half of the year, we should see a gradual normalization that will bring us back to the 3.0% target.
-That target that, during the 90s, for Juan Luis would have been a dream come true.
+That said, due to base effects, year-over-year inflation could rise by midyear and exceed 4.0%.
+But there’s no need to worry, since once we enter the second half of the year, we should see a gradual normalization that brings us back to the 3.0% target.
+That target would have been a dream come true for Juan Luis back in the ’90s.